|

 Theater

 Mark has a long history in the theater and has flourished creatively in NY, performing in over 20 stage productions.
-He recently finished a run of Martin Zuckerman's adaptation of John Dos Passos' "Manhattan Transfer" with Turtle Shell Productions.
+He recently performed as Bill, a prodigal father and husband, in a staged reading of the new play,"Far From The Trees" with Squeaky Bicycle Productions.
+He recently performed in 2 Guest Artist contracts with Tempest Productions and also finished a run of Martin Zuckerman's adaptation of John Dos Passos' "Manhattan Transfer" with Turtle Shell Productions.
 He played JoJo Oglethorpe, a flamboyant, witty Broadway actor who has his share of "eccentricities."
 Reviewed by Robert Windeler in Backstage: "Mark A. Keeton provides needed comic relief as a sexually ambiguous cross-dressing performer with a southern drawl."
 Full review at Backstage.com.

 He has had the joy of playing roles like Juror 10 in "12 Angry Men," Charles Dickens in "A Carole Christmas," Donaldbain in "Macbeth," Mat Burke in "Anna Christie," and many, many more.